 Baltimore RNLI provides a medical evacuation from Sherkin Island

-The volunteer lifeboat crew, under Coxswain Kieran Cotter, launched their all-weather lifeboat at 3.06pm, following a request from the Irish Coast Guard to provide medical assistance and evacuation to a woman who had sustained an injury following a fall.
+The volunteer lifeboat crew, under Coxswain Aidan Bushe, launched their all-weather lifeboat at 4.46pm, following a request from the Irish Coast Guard to provide a medical evacuation for a woman who was visiting the island.

-Speaking following the call out, Kate Callanan, Baltimore RNLI Volunteer Lifeboat Press Officer said: ‘If you find yourself in a medical emergency whilst on an island call 999 or 112 and explain to the operator what the nature of the call is.
-The operator will then make sure that the call is directed to both the Coast Guard and the National Ambulance Service.
-We would like to thank the First Responders for assisting in this call and we wish the casualty a speedy recovery.’
+Speaking following the call out, Kate Callanan, Baltimore RNLI Volunteer Lifeboat Press Officer said: ‘If you find yourself in a medical emergency whilst on an island call 999 or 112.’

 RNLI media contacts